-The most important thing in evaluating for relevance to your specific research project is to be clear on what your research question is as follows.
+The most important thing in evaluating for relevance to your specific research project is to be clear on what your research question is.
+What are you trying to find out about your topic?

 For example, your topic is learning disorders and your research question is, "What are some common learning disorders in elementary school-aged children?"

-The following articles are probably too specific and too narrow to be relevant
+The following research articles are probably too specific and too narrow to be relevant

 If you are looking for the most recent and up-to-date research on treating Alzheimer's disease, a research article from 20 years ago will not be appropriate and relevant.